tylercchase/pythonRandomWebApi/Readme.md

-#Setup
+Setup

 ``pip install flask``

-Put images that you want to be randomly accesed within the /img folder
+Put images that you want to be randomly accesed within the static/img folder